 Aggressive acid baths, which are not recommended in a glassware washer, and subsequent rinsing with type I water can clean glassware to roughly the same ionic concentration level found in type I water.
 For organic chemical removal, a usual first step is to bake the labware in an oven.
 Labconco has completed third party testing on laboratory glassware cleaning efficiency using 1 microsiemen purified water rinses in our FlaskScrubber Glassware Washer.
 Contaminant carry-over tests have been completed using analytical test methods EPA 200 series metals, EPA 524.2 volatile organics, EPA 525.1 semi-volatile organics and EPA 8270 semi-volatile organic compounds.
 The results measure the remaining contaminants at the parts per billion (ppb) level.

 For Labconco’s SteamScrubber® and FlaskScrubber Glassware Washers, we recommend using our WaterPro® RO Station.
-The internal 17 Liter storage tank supplies up to 2 out of the potential 6 RO water rinses.
-If the washer will be programmed for 6 rinses in pure water, we recommend the addition of our 70 Liter RO water storage tank.
-Labconco’s glassware washers use 13.4 liters of water for each fill.
-Two fills of tap water are required for detergent washes and up to 6 rinses with tap water or pure water are available, requiring 13.4 liters each.
+The internal 17 Liter storage tank supplies up to 2 out of the potential 8 RO water rinses.
+If the washer will be programmed for several rinses in pure water, we recommend the addition of one of our water storage Bladder Tanks.
+Labconco’s glassware washers use 12.9 liters of water for each fill.
+Two fills of tap water are required for detergent washes and up to 6 rinses with tap water or pure water are available, requiring 12.9 liters each.

 |chevron_left||Laboratory sustainability: Fume hood energy usage||Articles||Video: How to set up and install your new Rebel Logic+ BSC and Echo Rebel Microscope||chevron_right|